multiversx/mx-sdk-rs/framework/codec/README.md

 Largely inspired by the Parity SCALE codec, but a completely different format and implementation.

-For more info about the serialization format, see [the developer reference](https://docs.elrond.com/developers/developer-reference/elrond-serialization-format/).
+For more info about the serialization format, see [the developer reference](https://docs.multiversx.com/developers/developer-reference/elrond-serialization-format/).

 # no-std

-Being designed for elrond-wasm smart contracts, it needs to be able to run in a no-std environment.
+Being designed for MultiversX smart contracts, it needs to be able to run in a no-std environment.

+It is also safe to run in a regular std environment.

+The types provided by default all work without an allocator.
+To use an allocator, pass feature flag "alloc".